 Payers must withhold 25.5% on the dividends if they are distributed by a stock-exchange-listed corporation.
 Regarding the payers of other dividends, the rate of withholding is 7.5% except for any amounts going over the threshold of €150,000 on which payers must withhold 28% on the excess.
 It should be noted that when payers withhold tax, the percentage rate applies to the entire amount, not just to the taxable portion of the dividends.
 If you expect to receive dividends distributed by other than stock-exchange listed corporations, we recommend that you ask for a revised tax card to ensure that your withholding is correct.
 When you ask for the card you should let us know the gross amount of your dividends, divided into two parts; one of which is taxable as earned income, the other — as capital income.
 Report the part representing 8% of the mathematical value of the shares you hold as the capital-income part.
 The dividends in excess of 8% of the mathematical value will be taxed as earned income.

 Further information on the taxation of dividend income (in Finnish or in Swedish) - Osinkotulojen verotus.

 Payers must withhold 25.5% on the profit surplus distributed by a stock-exchange-listed cooperative society.
-For other cooperative societies, the rate of withholding is 7.5% on the condition that the annual total profit surplus is max. €5,000 distributed by the same cooperative.
+For other cooperative societies, the rate of withholding is 7.5% on the condition that the annual total income consisting of profit surplus is max. €5,000 distributed by the same cooperative.
 If the annual total exceeds this threshold, the rate of withholding is 25.5% on the excess.
 It is the obligation of the cooperative society to monitor whether its distributions to a single beneficiary go over the threshold.
 If you expect to receive profit surplus distributed by other than stock-exchange listed cooperatives, we recommend that you ask for a revised tax card to ensure that your withholding is correct.